LLNL/variorum/src/docs/sphinx/AMD.rst

  AMD Overview
 ##############

+AMD platforms support in-band monitoring and control through sensors and machine-specific registers.
+AMD provides and open-source stack of its drivers as well as its in-band library that Variorum leverages.

+************
+Requirements
+************

-The current AMD port of Variorum supports the AMD processors from the AMD EPYC Milan family 19h, models 0~Fh and 30h~3Fh.
+Beginning with Variorum 0.5.0, AMD processors from the AMD EPYC Milan family 19h, models 0-Fh and 30h-3Fh are supported.
-This functionality has been tested on SLES15 and Ubuntu 18.04.
+This functionality has been tested on Linux distributions SLES15 and Ubuntu 18.04.
 This version of depends on the AMD open-sourced software stack components listed below: